-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Network Benefits limited to a Lifetime maximum of \$60,000.
-Out of Network Benefits limited to a Lifetime maximum of \$10,000.
+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
+Service category in this Schedule of Benefits.
+Service category in this Schedule of Benefits.
 Ostomy Supplies What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+80% 80% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
 Yes Yes

 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
 Pharmaceutical Pro ducts - Outpatient What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+80% 80% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
 Yes Yes Physician Fees for S Surgical and Medical Ser vices What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-15% 50% Covered Health Care Services provided by an out-of-Network Physician in certain Network facilities will apply the same cost sharing (Coinsurance and applicable deductible) as if those services were provided by a Network provider; however Allowed Amounts will be determined as described below under Allowed Amounts in this Schedule of Benefits.
+80% 80% Covered Health Care Services provided by an out-of-Network Physician in certain Network facilities will apply the same cost sharing (Coinsurance and applicable deductible) as if those services were provided by a Network provider; however Allowed Amounts will be determined as described below under Allowed Amounts in this Schedule of Benefits.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
 Yes Yes Physician's Office Services - Sickness and Injury What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-15% 50% Weight Loss counseling is limited to a Lifetime maximum of \$1,000.
+80% 80% Weight Loss counseling is limited to a Lifetime maximum of \$1,000.
 Pre-Service Notification is required.
 If you do not provide notification as required, Benefits will be subject to a \$400 reduction.